agentmorris/camera-trap-vehicle-classifier/README.md

 ## Training data overview

-The training data for this model consists of ~200k vehicle crops extracted from ~300k images from 65 camera locations in British Colombia.
+The training data for this model consists of ~200k vehicle crops extracted from ~300k images from 65 camera locations in British Columbia.
 Training data was provided by [Robin Naidoo](https://www.worldwildlife.org/experts/robin-naidoo), World Wildlife Fund.

 ## Downloading the model